EightBitGuru/FAST-40/README.md

 ### Memory Requirement

-FAST-40 uses all of the 4K unexpanded RAM area ($1000-$1FFF) for video display reconfiguration, and requires a minimum of 8K expansion RAM in BLK1 ($2000-$3FFF).
-A text buffer of just under 1K is reserved at the top of the highest available 8K block, leaving the rest free for BASIC - it will happily work with additional expansion RAM in BLK2 and BLK3 if present.
+FAST-40 uses all of the 4K unexpanded RAM area ($1000-$1FFF) for video display reconfiguration and requires a minimum of 8K expansion RAM in BLK1 ($2000-$3FFF).
+Just under 1K is reserved at the top of the highest available 8K block, leaving the rest free for BASIC.

-If the 3K expansion RAM area in BLK0 ($0400-$0FFF) is also populated then FAST-40 will preferentially use the top of that as the text buffer area instead, leaving the lower 2K ($0400-$0BFF) of it available for machine-code programs and all of BLK1 (and BLK2/BLK3 if populated) available to BASIC.
+If the 3K expansion RAM area in BLK0 ($0400-$0FFF) is also populated then FAST-40 will preferentially use that instead, leaving the lower 2K of it ($0400-$0BFF) available for machine-code programs and all of BLK1 (and BLK2/BLK3 if populated) available to BASIC.

 ### Memory Usage

 FAST-40 makes changes to numerous memory areas, VIC registers, and system vectors in order to configure and manage the 40x24 mode.
-Except where noted, these area should be considered 'out of bounds' for other programs:
+Except where noted, these areas should be considered 'out of bounds' for other programs:

     $0003-$0004     Not normally used by BASIC/KERNAL.     [only used if BRK debugging is enabled at build time]
     $00D9-$00F1     Normally used as the BASIC screen editor line-link table.